 Opened in 2009 in central Kyoto, Japan's most modern and arguably swankiest capsule hotel sought out to shake the negative imagine gathered over time by more dated hotels, such as in Tokyo and Osaka.
 Nine Hours (9h) has a sterile and futuristic concept which screams simplicity and practicality.
 Upon entry, once your eyes adjust to the dazzling white interior, including walls and ceilings, guests immediately feel they are on board a futuristic space ship.

-Upon removing your shoes, high quality slippers as well as a yukata (Japanese robe) are provided, along with showering and dental toiletries (shampoo, soap, towel toothbrush, toothpaste etc).
+Upon removing your shoes, high-quality slippers and a yukata (Japanese robe) are provided, along with showering and dental toiletries (shampoo, soap, towel toothbrush, toothpaste etc).
 Private shower cubicles are standard here but the hotel retains the communal bath area as found throughout Japan.

 Pillows are divided into six areas and made of four materials to ensure a natural sleeping posture.
 The mattress was jointly developed by Panasonic and Toyobo Co.
 Ltd. to equally distribute body pressure and reduce stress concentration.
 Developed also to specifically fit the curvature of the pod, it really does offer a great sleep.

 Check-in can be facilitated from 12:00 pm by English speaking staff, who will also handle your large luggage and provide lockers for smaller belongings.
 Check out is from, of course, nine hours after you enter for your nights/days sleep.
 This is a big bonus for me, as who really wants to check out at 10:00 am after only returning from a bar at 04:00 am?
 As per usual with capsule hotels, guests staying multiple nights must check-out and check-in daily to allow for cleaning.
 Prices start from ¥2,800 midweek ( €20, $25, £15)

 3. B&S Eco-Cube Shinsaibashi